ryansgot/forsuredbcompiler/README.md

 - Add a foreign key column to a table

 ## Coming up
-- support for inverse migrations of each of the currently supported migrations in 0.11.0?
+- support for inverse migrations of each of the currently supported migrations in 0.12.0?
 This is going to be a big change because it will mean no need to delete or manually edit migration json files.
 - More Doc store support such as adding a migration for when you refactor class names of objects that you may store in the doc store (0.12.0?)
 - More querying API improvement?
 - An Android Studio/Intellij plugin.
 Not sure when I'll be able to get to this, though, and it will almost assuredly be part of a separate repo.
 - A library for making use of the ```FSSerializer``` plugin which allows for encryption/decryption of stored documents.
 I'm not sure exactly when I'll be able to get to this, but it will allow you to partially encrypt your database as opposed to using a tool like SQL Cipher.

 ## Revisions

+### 0.11.0
+- Removed dependency on Guava
+- Added composite key support.
+Now you can create composite primary and foreign keys.

 ### forsuredbapi-0.10.1
 - Fix issue wherein you had to join to another table in order to do a DISTINCT projection.